tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 If the parameter is not set, it will default to `post`.
 Be sure to check the name of the folder containing your post files and change it accordingly in order for links to reflect the new post section name.

-## Show full post content on the home page
+## Showing the Full Post Content on the Home Page

 If you prefer the full content of your posts to appear on the home page rather than a summary of each post, then set the parameter `fullPostContent` to `true`.